 With resolutions high up in the 4k mark, refresh rates in the 140HZ and beyond, your money will be well spent if you are looking for full emersion during your gaming sessions.
 The following guide is created to help buyers better understand the market of 4K HDR monitors and make an educated choice when they decide to go for a purchase.

-The 7 Best HDR Monitors for Gaming:
+The 7 Best HDR Monitors:

 Gaming today is not something that only kids do.
 Today this is one of the most popular forms of entertainment.
 In recent years, it has even grossed more money than the movie industry!
 It is evident that the gaming industry has evolved into a respectable industry that earns an enormous amount of money.